Does Online School Prepare You For College? Mine Did!

 My school schedule became my own, and it was much less stressful.
-I was able to wake up in the morning, jump on my computer and begin my courses.
+I was able to wake up in the morning, jump on my computer, and begin my courses.
 I wasn’t being rushed by the clock to finish an assignment before the bell rang.
 I could take as much time as I needed with the courses I struggled in and fly through the ones I did well in.

 Self Discipline and Time Management

 Once I got used to online school, I made a schedule that worked for me.
 There was a lot of wasted time in my traditional school – lunch, walking between classes, and the teachers taking attendance.
-Now, school only took me 3-4 hours a day.
+Now, school time only took me 3-4 hours a day.
 Whitmore taught me time management.
-I was able to complete my school work, hold a part time job, and keep up with my dance schedule.
+I was able to complete my school work, hold a part-time job, and keep up with my dance schedule.